Tibet Autonomous Region: Economy

-In general, Autonomous regions of China have some of the highest per capita government spending on public goods and services.
+In general, autonomous regions of China have some of the highest per capita government spending on public goods and services.
 Providing public goods and services in these areas is part of a government effort to reduce regional inequalities, reduce the risk of separatism, and stimulate economic development.
 Tibet has the highest amount of funding from the central government to the local government as of at least 2019.
 As of at least 2019, Tibet has the largest total per capita government expenditure of any region in China, including on health care, the highest per capita government expenditure on education, and the second highest per capita government expenditure on social security and employment.

 The Tibetans traditionally depended upon agriculture for survival.
-Since the 1980s, however, other jobs such as taxi-driving and hotel retail work have become available in the wake of Chinese economic reform.
+Since the 1980s, however, other jobs such as taxi-driving and hotel retail work have become available in the wake of the reform and opening up.
 By 2023, its gross domestic product (GDP) stood at nearly 239.3 billion yuan (about 33.6 billion U.S. dollars), adding that the growth rates of the region's major economic indicators, including per capita disposable income, fixed asset investment, and total retail sales of consumer goods, all ranked first in China.
 The added value of the service sector accounted for 54.1 percent and contributed a 57.6 percent share to economic growth.
 Investment in fixed assets also grew rapidly last year, with investment in infrastructure up by 34.8 percent and investment in areas related to people's livelihoods up by 31.8 percent.
 The region's GDP grew by an annual average of 9.5 percent from 2012 to 2023, about 3 percentage points higher than the China's national average.